zarif98sjs/blog/hugo_files/myblog/content/blog/LightOj1076.md

 Binary Search

 - The target is to minimize the maximum capacity.
-- Binary search over capacity 'd' .
-If possible with capacity 'd' , minimize and if not maximize using binary search .
+- Binary search over capacity `d` .
+If possible with capacity `d` , minimize and if not maximize using binary search .

 ```cpp